nderscore/tamagui-typescript-plugin/README.md

    }
    ```

+   **For monorepos:**

+   In a monorepo, like the tamagui starter template, you may have multiple `tsconfig.json` for each of your workspace packages.
+If your packages' configurations extend from one or more base configurations, you should add the plugin to each one of those base configs and not to the individual packages.

+   For the tamagui starter project, the base tsconfigs are:

+   - `tsconfig.json`
+   - `tsconfig.base.json`
+   - `apps/next/tsconfig.json`

 1. Make sure your VSCode is configured to use typescript from your workspace:

    - Open VSCode `Command Palette` -> `Select Typescript Version...` -> `Use Workspace Version`

 ### Usage in Expo-only (no-Next.js) Tamagui projects

-Currently, the `@tamagui/babel-plugin` does not generate a `.tamagui` directory with your configuration cached inside.
+Currently, the `@tamagui/babel-plugin` may not generate a `.tamagui` directory with your configuration cached inside.

-As a temporary workaround, you can generate it manually:
+If you encounter this issue, you can use a temporary workaround to generate it manually:

-#### Expo workaround
+#### Expo-only workaround

 1. Add `@tamagui/static` to your project: